Universally counting curves in Calabi--Yau threefolds: Generic transversality

-Given a complex analytic submersion $X\to B$, we may also consider the deformation theory of pairs $(b,u:C\to X_b)$.
-Note that this differs from the deformation theory of maps from $C$ to the total space $X$ (which we will not ever consider).
-If $X\to B$ is a pullback of a submersion $X'\to B'$, then a pair $(b,u:C\to X_b)$ in $X\to B$ which is unobstructed remains unobstructed when pushed forward to $X'\to B'$.
+Given a submersion of complex manifolds $X\to B$, we may also consider the deformation theory of pairs $(b,u:C\to X_b)$, which is an extension of $T_bB$ and the deformation theory of $u$.
+Note that this differs from the deformation theory of maps from $C$ to the total space $X$ (which we will never consider).
+If $X'\to B'$ is a pullback of a submersion $X\to B$, then a pair $(b',u':C\to X_{b'}')$ in $X'\to B'$ which is unobstructed remains unobstructed when pushed forward to $X\to B$ (and if $B'\to B$ is submersive then conversely if the pushforward is unobstructed then the original pair is unobstructed).

 \begin{definition}[Regular] Let $u:C\to X$ be a holomorphic map from a compact smooth curve $C$.
 A point $x\in C$ will be called \emph{special} (for $u$) when $du(x)=0$ or $\#u^{-1}(u(x))>1$.
-The set $S\subseteq C$ of special points is finite provided $\dim_\CC X\geq 2$, which we now assume.
+The set $S\subseteq C$ of special points is finite provided $u$ is simple (nowhere a multiple cover), which we now assume.
 We now consider the deformation theory of the triple $(C,S,u)$ subject to the constraint that the points $S$ remain special with the same discrete data, meaning that all conditions $u(x)=u(x')$ and $(D^ru)(x)=0$ which hold for $u$ are preserved.
 We say that the map $u$ is \emph{regular} when this deformation problem is unobstructed.